Are you a member of a neighbourhood network? A WhatsApp group just for your road? A Facebook group for your estate? A residents’ association even?

 Our list is by no means complete yet!

-Are you in a neighbourhood whats-app / Facebook / email group?
+Are you in a neighbourhood whats-app / Facebook / email group not covered in our list (below)?
 Then please help the progress by registering your group with the SCA!

 The current Skerries Neighbourhoods Network